Titanium Dioxide (TiO2) Price Trend and Forecast

 Europe

 The European region struggled with the rising inflation that caused energy prices to rise leading to higher production costs thereby, negatively impacting the prices of titanium dioxide.
 The transportation routes were further disrupted along with the uncertainties in the construction and automotive industries.
-In addition to this, the offtakes and purchasing behaviour of the end-user consumers also declined, fueling the declining price trends for titanium dioxide.
+In addition to this, the offtakes and purchasing behaviour of the end-user consumers also declined, fueling the declining price trend for titanium dioxide.

 North America